GuoleiSun/CountSeg/README.md

 3. Python>=3.6
 4. Pytorch version 0.4
 5. Jupyter Notebook and ipywidgets
+6. Other common packages: numpy, scipy, and so on.
+Please refer to environment.yml.

 ## Installation:
 Download this respority and unzip it.
 Make sure that the folders look like this: